๐Ÿ’พEmbedded Systems Design

 In-Circuit Emulators (ICE)

-• Replaces or intercepts the target CPU—provides complete control over execution while the system "thinks" it's running normally
+• Replaces or intercepts the target CPU, providing complete control over execution while the rest of the system "thinks" it's running normally

 • Real-time emulation means timing-critical code can be debugged without the probe effect that slows software debuggers

-• Architecture-specific hardware makes ICE expensive but invaluable for debugging interrupt handlers, bootloaders, and bare-metal code
+• Architecture-specific hardware makes ICE expensive, but it's invaluable for debugging interrupt handlers, bootloaders, and bare-metal code where no OS or runtime support exists

 JTAG Debuggers

-• Boundary-scan capability allows testing solder joints and PCB connections, bridging hardware and software debugging
+• Boundary-scan capability allows testing solder joints and PCB connections, bridging hardware and software debugging.
+This was actually JTAG's original purpose before it became the dominant software debug interface.

 • Direct register and memory access enables inspection of peripheral configurations, stack contents, and CPU state at any breakpoint

-Compare: ICE vs. JTAG Debuggers—both provide hardware-level access, but ICE physically replaces the CPU for full emulation while JTAG uses an on-chip debug module.
-JTAG is more common and affordable; ICE offers deeper control for legacy or unusual architectures.
+Compare: ICE vs. JTAG Debuggers: both provide hardware-level access, but ICE physically replaces the CPU for full emulation while JTAG uses an on-chip debug module.
+JTAG is far more common and affordable; ICE offers deeper control for legacy or unusual architectures.
 If asked about debugging a system that won't boot, JTAG is typically your answer.

 Signal Analysis Tools